Echinococcosis

 Pathophysiology of Echinococcosis

 Ingested eggs from animal feces (which may be present on the fur of dogs or other animals) hatch in the gut and release oncospheres (immature forms of the parasite enclosed in an embryonic envelope).
 Oncospheres penetrate the intestinal wall, migrate via the circulation, and lodge in the liver or lungs or, less frequently, in the brain, bone, or other organs.
-No adult worms are present in the gastrointestinal tract of humans.
+Adult worms are not present in the gastrointestinal tract of humans.

 Symptoms and Signs of Echinococcosis

-Although many infections are acquired during childhood, clinical signs of echinococcosis may not appear for years, except when cysts are in vital organs.
+Although many infections are acquired during childhood, clinical signs of echinococcosis may not appear for years, except when cysts are present in vital organs.
 Symptoms and signs may resemble those of a space-occupying tumor.

 Liver cysts may eventually cause abdominal pain or a palpable mass.
 Jaundice may occur if the bile duct is obstructed.
 Rupture into the bile duct, peritoneal cavity, or lung may cause fever, urticaria, or a serious anaphylactic reaction.